 If it seems like “everyone” is on Facebook nowadays, that’s not far from the truth: There are currently 500 million active users of the social networking site, and that number is growing every day.
+Companies which reach out and interact with the public, can have positive effects.
+In this article, we’ll cover “Using Facebook to Market Your Website and Business” and the benefits it has to building your brand.

 Social media marketing is hot, and it’s important to get past any reluctance you may have and consider how you can use these sites to further your business goals.
 Facebook, Twitter, MySpace and even LinkedIn and Craigslist provide a golden opportunity to reach your target audience.
 And the best part is, it’s cheap or even free.